gorenje/millieons.org/n/texts.md

 ### Societal Constructs

+- Enjoy losing your luggage?
+Perhaps your [lost luggage](/w/lost-luggage) has already made it to YouTube.

 - Companies are provide with legal protection from financial ruin, so should [street artists, artists and people of conscience](/w/artists-limited) must also have this protection.

 - [blabla is bad](/w/blabla-is-bad) and therefore we *must* be good, in whatever we do.